Categorized software tools: (this page is being updated and links will be restored ASAP. Click on one of the menu links for more information)

 - TIGR Madam: Microarray Data Manager (http://www.tm4.org/madam.html)

 - BioConductor: R-based software package for microarrays, sequence data, HTP-assays, and Annotation.
-Has over 400 packages!!!
+Over 400 packages.
 Open source with many contributors

 - BRB ArrayTools (Richard Simon's).
-Works on your computer embedded into Microsoft Excel
+Works embedded into Microsoft Excel

 For image analysis and spot quantification:

-- GenePix Pro: Version 7 now available on 64-bit system!
-This software package is designed for array image analysis and quantification and provides highly desired processing features such as auto-adjustment of spots within grids, alignment of non-overlaid images, import of clone layout within the array in addition to extraction and quantification of gene expression data and can import third-party images generated from microarrays or macroarrays
+- GenePix Pro: Version 7 now available on 64-bit system.
+Designed for array image analysis and quantification and provides highly desired processing features such as auto-adjustment of spots within grids, alignment of non-overlaid images, import of clone layout within the array in addition to extraction and quantification of gene expression data and can import third-party images generated from microarrays or macroarrays

 For Functional annotation including Gene Ontology and Pathway Analysis;